4wings.com

 All modern hovercraft - large and small - use a skirt of one sort or another for their suspension system so that the power required to lift the craft can be minimised.

-A hovercraft skirt is required to fulfil the following functions:
+A hovercraft skirt is required to fulfill the following functions:

 • Contain the cushion of air beneath the craft at the required hoverheight.

-• Have the ability to conform or contour efficiently over obstacles so as to keep to minimum, the loss of cushion air.
+• Have the ability to conform or contour efficiently over obstacles so as to keep the loss of cushion air to a minimum.

 • Return to its original shape after having been deformed.